elvis-epx/IoT/mpy/README.md

 A profile can add other methods e.g. pressing a button.

-When unpaired, the peripheral actively scans for a suitable central peer, changing the Wi-Fi channel every 5 seconds and listening for nettime broadcasts.
+When unpaired, the peripheral actively scans for a suitable central peer, changing the Wi-Fi channel every 5 seconds, sending pair req packets, and listening for timestamp broadcasts.
 The profile may set a timeout (e.g. 5 minutes) to quit and go back to sleep.

-Once the peripheral gets a valid nettime packet, it adopts the central that sent it as its manager.
+Once the peripheral gets a valid timestamp packet, it adopts the central that sent it as its manager.
 It simply stores the MAC address and the channel in NVRAM.

 While it is possible to pair w/o activating the pairing mode in central, it will take a long